 I’ve been a Registered General Nurse for 9 years, with a special interest in practice nursing.
 I joined Mount Farm in 2015.
 Outside of work, I enjoy spending time with friends and family.

 I have worked in general practice for 20 years as a Receptionist and Admin Assistant.
 I have also worked at the West Suffolk Hospital as a Nursing Assistant and Occupational Therapy Assistant.
 I have recently joined the Nursing Team as a Health Care Assistant, which is a job I love and feel I have now landed on my feet.
 In my spare time, I enjoy spending time with family and friends, and being outdoors.

-I’ve worked in general practice for 12 years.
-I joined Mount Farm in 2011 as Head of Reception, and in April 2015 took on the new role of Assistant Practice Manager.
-I have now recently taken on the role of Practice Manager.
+I’ve worked in general practice since 2005.
+I joined Mount Farm in 2011 as Head of Reception, and in April 2015 took on the new role of Assistant Practice Manager, before taking on the role of Practice Manager in November 2016.
 When I’m not at work, I enjoy cooking and spending time with my husband, three children and two dogs.